ElioDiNino/Python-Learning/README.md

 # Python Learning
 This is a collection of the Python code I wrote for a high school programming class where we followed the lessons and tasks from [Program Arcade Games](http://programarcadegames.com/).
-At the end I also did a final project exploring machine learning using the [Titanic dataset](https://www.kaggle.com/c/titanic).
+At the end, I also did a final project exploring machine learning using the [Titanic dataset](https://www.kaggle.com/c/titanic).

 ## Using My Code
 Please refer to the [`LICENSE`](LICENSE) if you would like to use any of my code